CRkodervro/Splitwise-Cash-Flow-Minimization/README.md

 # Cash Settlement Mini project

-A mini project basically to perform operations with image
+A mini project basically to reduce overall no of transaction between group of candidates.

 ## Languages used
 1. HTML